gg3z/bridge-patterns/README.md

 # bridge-patterns

-Various ways of implementing a bridge pattern in c++17/20 This repo is part of my deeper practice of design patterns and will hopefully be helpful to visitors
+This repo covers various ways of implementing a bridge pattern in c++17/20.

+This repo is part of my deeper practice on design patterns and will hopefully be of benefit to some visitors.
+The code is intentionally simplified and skeleton-like, so that the particular flavor of the bridge pattern comes through.

-DISCLOSURE: all of the code in this repo is my own original code (though inspired by research I've done online and in ChatGPT)
+DISCLOSURE: all of the code in this repo is my own original code (though inspired by research I've done online and in large LLMs)

 A couple of implementations of the bridge pattern are coded and explained:

 - minimal bridge (where the implementation is encapsulated)
 - bridge with injector and builder (using boost/di)

-I plan to add a number of further implementations of the bridge pattern because there is a wide range of applications and each tends to benefitmost from a particular flavor of the pattern.
+I plan to add a number of further implementations of the bridge pattern because there is a wide range of applications and each tends to benefit most from a particular flavor of the pattern.

 Buid notes:

 - I used clang 19.1.2 to build with CMake in VS code.
-- also works with gcc compiler on Linux
+- also builds with gcc compiler on Linux